osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 [cvmfsexec](https://github.com/CVMFS/cvmfsexec#readme) is a tool that can be used to mount CVMFS inside the container without requiring CVMFS on the host.
-To enable cvmfsexec, specify a space-separated list of repos in the `CVMFSEXEC_REPOS` environment variable.
+To enable cvmfsexec, specify a comma-separated list of repos in the `CVMFSEXEC_REPOS` environment variable.
 Adding the following line to `/etc/osg/ospool-ep.cfg` will enable the repos we recommend:
 ```
-CVMFSEXEC_REPOS=oasis.opensciencegrid.org singularity.opensciencegrid.org
+CVMFSEXEC_REPOS=oasis.opensciencegrid.org,singularity.opensciencegrid.org
 ```
 Note the absence of quotes around the definition.
 The startup scripts pass `/etc/osg/ospool-ep.cfg` into the container utility, and thus its definitions are not subject to shell syntax.